Carrying the Year to the Finish Line

 Summary

 As fireworks lit the sky, old memories surfaced—but so did unexpected support.
-A loud ending to the year softened by understanding, presence, and shared calm after the noise faded.
+A loud ending to the year softened through writing, family, simple celebration, and the quiet relief of being noticed instead of having to push through alone.

 Ending the year with noise, memories, and the relief of not facing it alone